 Located near the Savuto Valley this ancient tidy village boasts stunning views looking down and across the Savuto Valley.
-The village’s roots date back before the tenth century, which is evident in the gorgeous stone architecture.
+The village’s roots date back to the tenth century, which is evident in the gorgeous stone architecture.

 A quick panorama video taken with my Lumix compact camera, so that you can get a feel for the vistas from Altilia – simply gorgeous!
 Next time, I’ll try The Beast (my three-kilo Nikon and lens) to take a video.

 Meandering the cobbled lanes and just having fun, the occasional local’s head popped out of a window or from around a corner, to see us strangers in their village – quite funny.

 In a very strong dialect, one elderly lady eyed my face suspiciously as I approached and in her croaky voice uttered: ‘I don’t know you’.
-In such a small village and given her age, I’m sure she knows everyone here and possibly related to many.
+In such a small village and given her age, I’m sure she knows everyone here and is possibly related to many.

 After many photos, exploring many stoned lanes, and with worsening weather, we decided to push on as the afternoon’s light dimmed slowly, and the temperature dropped significantly.

 On to the neighbouring village of Malito, we drove…